suchipi/fs-remote/README.md

 # `fs-remote`

-`fs-remote` is a drop-in replacement for `fs` designed for the browser that delegates all `fs` operations to a node server.
-It lets you use `fs` in the browser, and it works the same way it does in node.
+`fs-remote` is a drop-in replacement for Node.js's `fs` module, designed for web browsers.
+It delegates all `fs` calls to a node server. tl;dr it lets you use a real `fs` module in the browser.

 ## Usage

-* In node, create and run an fs server:
+* In node, create and run an `fs-remote` server:

 ```js
 const createServer = require("fs-remote/createServer");